 One thing to consider, would be how they got to work if they do in fact still have an elevated BAC?
-Driving after a night of heavy drinking can still meet criteria for impaired driving which can result in legal troubles.
+If a person was to drive with an elevated blood alcohol content, they can still meet legal requirements for driving impaired which can lead to legal concerns.

 Being impaired is known to cause a decrease in a person’s coordination and result in poorer judgement which could lead to dangerous driving situations.